Code-Institute-Submissions/niallon-MS1/README.md

 - [Git](https://git-scm.com/)- By using the Gitpod terminal to create,  commit and push changes to GitHub.
 - [GitHub](https://github.com/)- Used to store project as a repository and incorporate changes made from Git.

+## Testing
+---
+- All HTML code was validated by [W3C Validator](https://validator.w3.org/)
+- All CSS stylings were validated by [W3C CSS Validator](https://validator.w3.org/)

+### Testing User Stories in regards to User Design (UX) Section:

+#### First Time User:
+When using the site for the first time, I want to be able to see/hear bands material, their information and their social media links
+- The homepage of the site shows clear visual cues in the navbar to guide the user to the bands material, the "Listen Here" page the offers three of the most popular videos by the band with an option to hear more along with a direct Youtube Link located on the footer across all three pages of the site.
+- The homepage introduces a few lines about the band accompanied by the option to sign up for album release information.
+- All three pages have direct links shown by well known icons to all of the bands social media accounts.

+#### Returning User:
+Upon returning to the site, I want to be able to contact the band if I want to book them, be able to listen to the bands music and see any promotions or news they have.

+- The homepage of the site offers a Contact Me link located clearly on the navbar which will bring the user to a form and explain to them what they nees to do, the form cannot be submitted without content in all fields avoiding unnecessary traffic for the band and avoids sending an incomplete message for the user.
+- The homepage itself acts as a space for band updates, currently as the band is not taking bookings due to the global pandemic, this is clearly indicated and avoids disappointment for a user wishing to book in the near future.
+There is plenty of space to adjust or add new announcements on the page to this area and will remain one of the first things a user will see.

+#### Frequent User:
+A frequent visitor to the site would want to see regular band updates such as album releases, merchandise or concert promotions along will full access to the bands music library.
+- As explained above, for frequent users, the homepage will act as an announcement page to alert frequent visitors of any upcoming news or events.
+- They will also have access to the bands full music library via the Listen Here link.